NelsonJoshua03/resume-builder/public/blog-content/infosys-bpm-bangalore-walkin-drive-research-exceptions-financial-operations-ats-resume-guide.md

 Shift Availability: Clearly state "Available for US/Night Shifts"

-4. Use CareerCraft's Resume Builder:
+4. Use CareerCraft's Resume Builder at https://careercraft.in/builder:
 Go to CareerCraft Resume Builder

 Select "Professional" or "ATS Optimized" template